Confidence-building measures: Validity of the model in the Internet era

 If the feedback model assumed by the confidence-building measure mechanism is correct, then the rapidly developing improvement in communication between ordinary people by the internet should provide extremely robust, fast methods of information exchange and verification, as well as improved people-to-people contacts and general building of trust networks, reducing the intensity and frequency of wars.
 Evidence, however, suggests that the Internet is as likely to inflame opinion and increase conflict (or at least tensions) as individuals are exposed to significantly different points of view.

 Typology of confidence-building measures

 Existing and proposed confidence-building measures in the context of arms control, also called confidence and security-building measures (CSBMs), can be categorized by three main types.
 Confidence building can also be viewed as an overall process, rather than a collection of individual measures.
-In a monograph distributed to the Conference on Disarmament in 1997, Macintosh divides CSBMs into informational type (A), verification type (B) and constraint (C) measures.
+In a monograph distributed to the Conference on Disarmament in 1997, James Macintosh divides CSBMs into informational type (A), verification type (B) and constraint (C) measures.